loimu/exo/README.md

 # eXo project
- Qt frontend to MOC - [Webpage about eXo](https://weblog-loimu.rhcloud.com/exo/)
+ Qt frontend to MOC player

 ### What it does ###
  Allows you to control your MOC player via tray popup menu.